JanHerca/urantiapedia/output/wikijs/en/article/Antonio_Moya/El_Ser_Supremo.md

 “The final dynamic of the cosmos consists in continuously transferring reality from the potential state to the manifested state”. ([Doc 115](/en/The_Urantia_Book/115#))

-“The great struggle of this age of the universe takes place between the potential and the manifested - everything that has not been expressed up to now tries to manifest itself.” ([Doc.117-4](/en/The_Urantia_Book/117#p4))
+“The great struggle of this age of the universe takes place between the potential and the manifested - everything that has not been expressed up to now tries to manifest itself.” ([Paper 117-4](/en/The_Urantia_Book/117#p4))

 I deduce that, when in the eternity of the past the Infinite I AM divided reality into Potential and Manifested, it did so because it already had “in mind” to create the finite level, where potentials would gradually become realities over time.